Direction – Social Democracy: Ideology and policies

-The party is also considered by some to incorporate far-right themes.
 While scholars avoid labeling it as a far-right party, they have described it as incorporating far-right themes, expressing views that resonate with far-right voters, or advancing an electoral program aligned with far-right agendas.
 Natalia Hatarova described the party's ideological drift:

 During the ‘90s and into the next century, Smer became increasingly Euro-optimistic, economically open, and culturally mainstream.
-After the killings of the Slovak investigative journalist Jan Kuciak and his fiancée in 2018, Fico’s resignation and his temporary exile from mainstream politics, Smer, along with other parties, became more culturally conservative, nationalistic, and Euro-skeptic.
+After the killings of the Slovak investigative journalist Jan Kuciak and his fiancée in 2018, Fico’s resignation and his temporary exile from mainstream politics, Smer, along with other parties, became more culturally conservative, nationalistic, and Eurosceptic.

 Hatarova also argues that Smer has become increasingly friendly towards some European far-right parties and figures, such as Viktor Orbán of the Hungarian Fidesz party.
 However, she concludes that Smer's shift "appears to be caused by pure opportunism rather than continuous influence by Orbán [or other far-right figures]".

+Political scientist Seán Hanley described Smer as a "conservative social democracy" which breaks with the cultural liberalism and international of Western social democrats, seeing it as a cause of crisis and political exhaustion.
+Instead, Smer heavily stresses Slovak nationalism and bases its idea of "Slovak social democracy" on defending the nation and Slovak historical struggle for national liberation.
+It promotes nationalism as a left-wing reaction to the free market reforms backed by Czech politicians, seeing as the cause for Velvet divorce.
+In a draft of its ideological principles, the party drew parallels between 1960s Czechoslovak reform communism and the needed reform of European social democracy (calling it the "social democracy with a human face").
+The draft also stated that Smer:

+have in our historical DNA, the message of Emanuel Lehocký who fought against national oppression in the [pre-1918] Kingdom of Hungary and made a major contribution to our national emancipation.
+We are a social democratic party and a Slovak party.
+We feel no contradiction between social democracy and patriotism, between the left and the nation.
+We are social and national; we protect working people and we also protect Slovakia.